iliapopov17/The-shadow-of-HIV/README.md

 ### Finding the differences in exogenous DNA composition between HIV- and HIV+ NIPT samples

-To find the association between clinical metadata and microbial meta-omics features `MaAslin2 v.X.X.` was used.
+To find the association between clinical metadata and microbial meta-omics features `MaAslin2 v.X.X.` was used.<br>
 See [`scripts/MaAsLin2.R`](https://github.com/iliapopov17/The-shadow-of-HIV/blob/main/scripts/MaAsLin2.R) script for details.

 <details><summary>